Furniture & Non-electricals

 -

-Ceramic tiles (small quantities) - these may also be accepted by reclaimed material vendors.
-Check out this directory's construction waste page.
+Tiles (small quantities) - Tiles may also be accepted by reclaimed construction material vendors.
+Check out our construction waste reduction page.

 Paint